truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/HomeShare.md

 After creating the dataset, go to **Storage > Pools** and open <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> next to the new dataset.
 Select **Edit Permissions**.

-Click the **Group** drop-down menu and change the owning group to your Active Directory domain admins.
+Click the **Group** dropdown menu and change the owning group to your Active Directory domain admins.

 ![GroupDomainAdmins](/images/CORE/12.0/GroupDomainAdmins.png "Set the owning group to Domain Admins")